 Here are 3 ways you can begin to allow a shift in your thinking if doubts and low self-worth are holding you back…

-1. Consider the idea that self-worth is totally made up by us and changes all the time.
+1. Consider the idea that self-worth is totally made up and changes all the time.

 Sometimes you feel good about yourself and sometimes you don’t.
 When you don’t, you sink into a low mood and buy into a lot of scary, fearful thinking about the past, present or future.

-You make your self-worth up with your habitual thinking–and it changes.
+You make your self-worth up with your habitual thinking–and it’s always changing.

 2. Your low mood thinking will pass, as well as your feelings of low self-worth, if you don’t feed them and allow them to pass.